-- Move from "baked in" programs to providing services at responsible levels supported by customers. - Focus our efforts on maximizing the broadest benefits of our essential services (safe, reliable, responsible/affordable) for all customers. - Provide a means for our Board of Commissioners and customer-owners to guide socially-driven opportunities for a narrow set of beneficiaries.
+- Focus our efforts on maximizing the broadest benefits of our essential services (safe, reliable, responsible/affordable) for all customers. - Emphasize programs and leverage partnerships with other institutions that support vulnerable members of our community.

 Modernization (Technology, Customer Information System, Advanced Metering Infrastructure (COM, MDMS, Meters, Intg.), Infrastructure and Control Systems)